abeidabdou/Wali/README.md

 ## License

-Wali is licensed under a custom license.
-For more details, refer to the README.md file.
+WaliTheBot © 2024 by Al-abeid Abdou Soimadou is licensed under CC BY-NC-SA 4.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/

 ## Support